xd009642/streamer-template/doc/04_axum_api.md

 }
 ```

+Make service router is a separate function for one important reason -
+testability.
+This means our tests can easily create a router and test routes etc
+without binding to a port.

 The health check API and all of our APIs designed to be used by users will be
 in a versioned API hence the `/api/v1` prefix to the health check.
+Versioned APIs
+are great because they allow us to make breaking changes to our API and just
+increase the version.
+We can then potentially keep a backwards compatible endpoint
+and give users time to migrate any code relying on our service before we remove
+legacy APIs.

-Now we add
-a `launch_server` function in the `lib.rs` which the main function will call to
+Now we add a `launch_server` function in the `lib.rs` which the main function will
-launch everything.
-It will load a config file with the model settings, create the
+call to launch everything.
+It will load a config file with the model settings,
-context and then launch the axum server.
+create the context and then launch the axum server.

 ```rust
 pub async fn launch_server() {